Apr 21, 2021

 • Always divide the CC into 2 halves, the Color Pointer half and opposite colors.

-• The vivid "slider" creates color while the opposite side desaturates the colors.
+• The vivid "slider" changes color while the opposite side desaturates the colors.

 • The image changes to B&W (desaturate) when the vivid slider is in the center.

-• Except for the B&W cases, the colors to the left/right are impacted the least.
+• Except for the B&W images, the colors to the left/right are impacted the least.

 Pen-F with the 17mm f1.8 - ISO200, f5.0, 1/1000 - Color Creator (11:0) - Opposite colors with the greens desaturated.